taratatuy/yandex-clone-pp/README.md

 **API.js** is a class that emulate real responses from server.
 It contain two methods:
 1. One is real fetch to heroku server.
 2. Second is fake emulation via promise and timeout.
+You can set here any latency you want.

 Both of this methods return fake data with hard code params.